MattMcFarland/battlefield-stats/README.md

 #### Platform
 All the requests require a platform query parameter.
 The following values are allowed: 1 for Xbox, 2 for PlayStation, and 3 for Origin.
-Alternatively, you can use `Api.Platforms.XBOX`, `Api.Platforms.PS4`, `Api.Platforms.PC` respectively.
+Alternatively, you can use `Platforms.XBOX`, `Platforms.PS4`, `Platforms.PC` respectively.

 #### Personas
 Each request will also need either the `personaId` or `displayName` parameter, if specified.